 View of the ice cream and soda fountain area at the Gruene General Store.
 All the butter and salsa samples along the left side of the photo can be taste tested.
 My favorite is the Amaretto Pecan Honey Butter!

-While Gruene is beautiful throughout the year, my favorite time to visit is during the Christmas season when the town is aglow with lights and everything looks magical.
+While Gruene is beautiful throughout the year, my favorite time to visit is during the Christmas season when it's aglow with lights.
+Everything looks so magical!
 So, last but definitely not least…

 10. Experience Christmas with a Texas Twist